wo3kie/cxxDojo/README.md

 Implement an example of the visitor design pattern.

 From [Wikipedia](https://en.wikipedia.org/wiki/Visitor_pattern) the visitor design pattern is a way of separating an algorithm from an object structure on which it operates.

-**gzip.cpp**
-Implement a function to pack/unpack text using compression algorithm.

 **levenstein.cpp**
 Implement a Levenstein distance function.